machbase/machbase/content/en/neo/security/_index.md

 ### Enabling TLS and X.509 authentication for MQTT API

-When machbase-neo starts with `--mqtt-enable-tls true` command line option or set `Tls.Enabled = true` in the configurationfile, machbase-neo accepts TLS (a.k.a SSL) connecions from clients.
+When machbase-neo starts with `--mqtt-enable-tls true` command line option or set `Tls.Enabled = true` in the configurationfile, machbase-neo accepts TLS (a.k.a SSL) connections from clients.
 If TLS is enabled, it ignores token based authentication and accepts only connection that finished ssl-handshaking successfully with pre-registered X.509 certificates.

 {{< callout >}}
-When TLS option is applied, machbase-neo mqtt server ignores `username` and `passowrd` fields of CONNECT message.
+When TLS option is applied, machbase-neo mqtt server ignores `username` and `password` fields of CONNECT message.
 Do not specify those values.
 But still need to set `client-id` for the clarity.
 {{< /callout >}}